Subchapter A. TRANSFER OF LICENSES

 § 7.2.
 Transfers of ownership.

-Where an application is filed for transfer of a license from one person to another at the same address, a bill of sale of the business or fixtures shall be executed by the licensee and shall be exhibited to the Board or its representative.
+When an application is filed for transfer of a license from one person to another, a bill of sale of the business or fixtures shall be executed by the licensee and shall be exhibited to the Board or its representative.
 The purchase price of the business, either in the form of cash or legal obligation as security for the purchase price, shall be placed in escrow with an attorney or financial institution, to be paid to the original licensee upon the approval of the transfer by the Board.
 The actual transfer of ownership of the business may not pass until approval of the transfer of license has been given.
-The transferee shall exhibit a deed or lease for the premises, or bill of sale, or both, as the case may be.
+The transferee shall exhibit a deed or lease for the premises, bill of sale or other written proof of its right to occupy the proposed premises, as the case may be.
 The license may not change hands until the license transfer has been approved by the Board and the original licensee may continue the operation of the business and may sell liquor or malt or brewed beverages until formal approval of the transfer is given.
 If the original licensee does not continue operation of the business under the license, no liquor or malt or brewed beverages may be sold and the license shall be surrendered to the Board until the transfer is approved.

 § 7.4.
 Transfers of ownership and location.

 When a transfer involves a change of both location and ownership, the new establishment, if retail liquor or retail dispenser, shall be ready for operation before the license transfer will be approved.
-The new applicant shall satisfy the Board that he is the owner or lessee of the premises, the fixtures and equipment therein.
+The new applicant shall satisfy the Board that he is the owner, lessee or otherwise has the right to occupy and use the premises, the fixtures and equipment therein.
 Liquor or malt or brewed beverages may not be sold by the applicant until the transfer of the license has been approved.
 The transferor, provided his fixtures and equipment are not involved in the transfer, may continue to operate at his original place of business until notified that the transfer of the license to the applicant has been approved, at which time the license and Wholesale Purchase Permit Card, if any, shall be surrendered by the transferor to the Board.

 § 7.5.
 Transfers on death of the licensee.